jason-victor1/AI-Agents/README.md

 This repository provides a comprehensive, step-by-step guide to building **Autonomous AI Agents** with Python.
 The project demonstrates how to create AI agents capable of performing specific tasks, integrating external tools, and making dynamic decisions.
 The implementations progress from basic examples to advanced, domain-specific agents.

 Each agent leverages OpenAI's language models and Python-based frameworks to solve real-world problems.
-The repository also includes tools and guides, like **Basic Setup** and the **SimplerLLM Library**, which are critical for preparing the development environment and simplifying the process of creating AI agents.
+The repository also includes tools and guides.

 ---